 1 (15-ounce) can black beans, rinsed and drained

-1 (14.5 ounce) can diced and fire roasted tomatoes with green chilies, see shopping tips
+1 (14.5 ounces) can diced and fire-roasted tomatoes with green chilies, see shopping tips

 1 cup corn, frozen but not thawed